CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Experiments

 \subsection{Results and Discussions}

 Tables~\ref{tab1}–\ref{tab6} present universal sound separation results, prompt–granularity analyses, architectural ablations, cross-dataset generalization, paraphrase robustness, and full inference complexity under matched training/evaluation protocols.
 Table~\ref{tab1} reports dnr-v2 test results for speech, music, and SFX: text-guided models use generic prompts for speech/music and ground-truth compositional captions for SFX; we also include a masker ablation to isolate the role of the Transformer masker.
 Table~\ref{tab2} studies SFX prompt granularity across three regimes—(i) fixed-stem, non-text baselines (TDANet, CodecFormer, SDCodec), (ii) generic 3-stem prompts (\{music, speech, sfx\}), and (iii) a universal setup with fine-grained, compositional SFX prompts—thereby aligning input conditions for fair comparison with fixed-head systems.
 Table~\ref{tab3} isolates architecture: decoder-style generation (CodecFormer) vs.\ an unguided 3-stem masker variant and its text-guided counterpart, all operating in the codec latent space.
 To assess out-of-domain generalization, Table~\ref{tab5} benchmarks on five additional open-domain corpora (ESC-50, Clotho-v2, AudioSet, VGGSound, AudioCaps) with mixtures of three randomly sampled sources and prompts drawn from captions (not tied to fixed labels)..
-Table~\ref{tab6} probes prompt paraphrasing robustness by replacing the generic speech/music prompts with unseen synonymic variants at inference (zero-shot paraphrase test).
 Finally, Table~\ref{tab:full_infer_complexity} compares end-to-end and architecture-only GMACs for spectrogram-domain separation versus codec-latent masking, including the practical code-stream case.
 All models are evaluated against the original (uncompressed) ground truth; our methods are highlighted in \textbf{bold}; and we report mean and standard deviation ($1\sigma$).